Derek Jeter: Minor leagues

 Coming off his strong 1993 season, Baseball America rated Jeter as the 16th-best prospect in baseball.
-Jeter played for the Tampa Yankees of the Class A-Advanced Florida State League (FSL), the Albany-Colonie Yankees of the Class AA Eastern League, and the Columbus Clippers of the Class AAA International League during the 1994 season, combining to hit .344 with five home runs, 68 RBIs, and steal 50 bases across the three levels.
+He played for the Tampa Yankees of the Class A-Advanced Florida State League (FSL), the Albany-Colonie Yankees of the Class AA Eastern League, and the Columbus Clippers of the Class AAA International League during the 1994 season, combining to hit .344 with five home runs, 68 RBIs, and steal 50 bases across the three levels.
 He was honored with Minor League Player of the Year Awards by Baseball America, The Sporting News, and Topps/NAPBL.
 He was also named the most valuable player of the FSL.

 Considered the fourth-best prospect in baseball by Baseball America heading into the 1995 season, Jeter was projected as the starting shortstop for the Yankees.
 However, he suffered mild inflammation in his right shoulder in the Arizona Fall League after the conclusion of the 1994 regular season.
 As a precaution, the Yankees signed Tony Fernández to a two-year contract.
 With Fernández the starting shortstop, the Yankees assigned Jeter to Class AAA.
 During the 1994–95 Major League Baseball strike, Gene Michael, the Yankees' general manager, offered Jeter the opportunity to work out for the MLB team with replacement players in spring training before the 1995 season.
 Jeter denied receiving the offer, and he did not cross the picket line.